Ohver822/McDonaldsMenuAnalysis/README.md

 **Objective:** The objective of this data analysis project is to comprehensively evaluate the nutritional components of McDonald's menu items with the primary goal of identifying and highlighting the healthiest options available.
 McDonald's is one of the largest and most popular fast-food chains globally, and understanding the nutritional profile of its menu items can provide valuable insights for both consumers and the company itself in promoting healthier food choices.

-**Goal:** The goal of this data anaysis is to showcase the item's in the McDonald's are unhealthy to advise the company to replace these unhealthy items with nutrition friendly alternatives.
+**Goal:** The goal of this data anaysis is to showcase the item's in the McDonald's menu that are unhealthy as an advisor for the company to replace unhealthy items with nutrition friendly alternatives.

 ## Analysis of the Average, Minimum and Max values per category